gourmetjs/gourmet-ssr/docs/tutorial-2.md

 You may not be familiar with the [class fields](http://2ality.com/2017/07/class-fields.html) syntax of JavaScript such as `static HEADER = ...` and `usernameRef = ...` above.
 It is not in the final standard yet, but it is currently at stage 3, which is the last stage of the standardization process, so it is pretty safe to use.
 Gourmet SSR supports the syntax by default.

 We use `CenteredBox` to wrap our content inside a centered, shadowed box.
 It also supports a header and a footer.
-Inside the `CenteredBox`, we use `HorzForm` to render a form that supports an API based submit button. `CenteredBox` and `HorzForm` are general components that will will show you shortly.
+Inside the `CenteredBox`, we use `HorzForm` to render a form that supports an API based submit button. `CenteredBox` and `HorzForm` are presentational components that we will show you shortly.

 The actual form fields are given as children of `HorzForm`.
 We use Bootstrap's styling class names to control the layout.
 See Bootstrap [documentation](https://getbootstrap.com/docs/4.3/components/forms/) for details.